Getting Started With Apple Watch

 Getting Set Up

 To start using Slopes on your Apple Watch, make sure that you have the Slopes iOS app installed on your iPhone.
-Apps on your iPhone that have a companion Apple Watch app are usually automatically installed and appear on the Watch's home screen, but if you don't see Slopes on your Watch, you can do so in the Watch app on your phone (check out these troubleshooting steps if you need more help).
+Apps on your iPhone that have a companion Apple Watch app are usually automatically installed and appear on the Watch's home screen, but if you don't see Slopes on your Watch, you can do so in the Watch app on your phone (check out these troubleshooting steps if you need more help). *Note that we don't currently have a Watch only app.
+You can read more about that here.

 Once you're out on the mountain and ready to start recording, all you need to do is tap the resort you're at after launching Slopes and start recording.